wallarm/product-documentation/docs/3.4/user-guides/ip-lists/graylist.md

     If you are using the regular (client) or [multi-tenant node](../../waf-installation/multi-tenant/overview.md) of version 3.0 or lower, please perform the following steps before IP address graylist setup

     1. [Update deployed modules](../../updating-migrating/general-recommendations.md) up to the latest version.
-    2. If the Wallarm node version is 2.18 or lower, [migrate current IP denylists and whitelists to a new IP lists scheme](../../updating-migrating/migrate-ip-lists-to-node-3.md).
+    2. If the Wallarm node version is 2.18 or lower, [migrate current IP denylists and allowlists to a new IP lists scheme](../../updating-migrating/migrate-ip-lists-to-node-3.md).

 ## Examples of IP graylist usage